 • Be sure property is landscaped, lawns mowed, and any items not belonging in the yard or intended to be on video are put away.
 (Remember aerial video sees almost everything).

-• Any vehicles should be parked away from the house, in a driveway if possible.
+• Any vehicles should be parked away from the house, or in the garage if possible.

 • Don't schedule any open house or work to be done during this time.

 and limit the people on the property to a minimum.

 • Make sure you schedule the imaging during best (peak) hours - for example late morning and early afternoon.
 Only schedule early moring or late afternoon, if you specifically want that lighting effect.

 Once I have the address of the property I can review it for any possible restrictions that may exist.
 For example, some are being within a certain distance of a working airport, on or near a 'no fly zone' or any other physical characteristic that may need to be addressed.

 Once that is determined, a flight plan is recorded and the imaging will go as scheduled.
 Typical flights last 10-15 minutes, and if necessary a second flight will be made at that time to get the necessary imaging.

 There are several scenes that are popular and used often:

 ENTRANCE scene - video of home from the air, filming as the drone